MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 ### Components

 - [Azure DNS Service](https://learn.microsoft.com/azure/dns/dns-overview) is a hosting service for DNS domains that provides name resolution by using Microsoft Azure infrastructure.
-In this setup Azure DNS can be used for DNS resolution from your custom domain to your Azure Front Door endpoint.
+In this solution Azure DNS can be used for DNS resolution from your custom domain to your Azure Front Door endpoint.
 - [Azure Front Door Service](https://learn.microsoft.com/azure/frontdoor/front-door-overview) can help you deliver higher availability, lower latency, greater scale, and more secure experiences to your users wherever they are.
 In this solution, it's used to load balance incoming calls to the regions that host your workload.
 - [Azure Application Gateway Service](https://learn.microsoft.com/azure/application-gateway/overview) is a web traffic load balancer that enables you to manage traffic to your web applications.
 It's used as a local reverse proxy in each region you're running your application.
 - [Azure Web Application Firewall](https://learn.microsoft.com/azure/web-application-firewall/overview) provides centralized protection of your web applications from common exploits and vulnerabilities.
 It's configured on the Application Gateway to only allow incoming calls from the Azure Front Door service and to track OWASP exploits.
 - [Azure Spring Apps Service](https://learn.microsoft.com/azure/spring-apps/overview) makes it easy to deploy Java Spring Boot applications to Azure without any code changes.
 - [Azure Database for MySQL](https://learn.microsoft.com/azure/mysql/single-server/overview) is a relational database service in the Microsoft cloud based on the MySQL Community Edition.
 - [Azure Key Vault Service](https://learn.microsoft.com/azure/key-vault/general/overview) is one of several key management solutions in Azure, which helps solve keys, secrets and certificate management problems.
-In this setup, it's used for storing application secrets and the certificates used by Front Door, Application Gateway and Spring apps.
+In this solution, it's used for storing application secrets and the certificates used by Front Door, Application Gateway and Spring apps.
 - [Resource Groups](https://learn.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal) is a logical container for Azure resources.
-We use resource groups to organize everything related to this setup per region.
+We use resource groups to organize everything related to this solution per region.
 As a naming convention, the setup also contains a short string for the region a component is deployed to so it easy to identify which region a component is running in.
 - [Virtual Network](https://learn.microsoft.com/azure/virtual-network/virtual-networks-overview) is the fundamental building block for your private network in Azure.
 This setup contains a virtual network per region you deploy this solution to.
 - [Private Endpoint](https://learn.microsoft.com/azure/private-link/private-endpoint-overview) is a network interface that uses a private IP address from your virtual network.
 This network interface connects you privately and securely to a service that's powered by Azure Private Link.
 By enabling a private endpoint, you're bringing the service into your virtual network.
 A private endpoint is used for the database and the Key Vault service.
 - [Managed Identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) provides an automatically managed identity in Azure Active Directory (Azure AD) for applications to use when connecting to resources that support Azure AD authentication.
 Applications can use managed identities to obtain Azure AD tokens without having to manage any credentials.
 Managed Identities are used for multiple interactions in this architecture, for instance between the Spring Apps service and the Key Vault.